johnnovak/johnnovak.site/blog/_posts/2019-03-09-raspbian-stretch-home-server-setup.md

 [here](https://www.realvnc.com/en/connect/docs/raspberry-pi.html).

-## Mounting an NTFS formatted external USB HDD
+## Mounting an NTFS or exFAT formatted external USB HDD

 When connecting the external USB drive, Raspbian will automatically mount it.
 Unfortunately, the default NTFS driver that comes with the OS can only mount